 Thank you for the work performed on my neck; allowing me to regain the ability to play tennis at a high level.
 I am thrilled at the results of the PRP procedure.”

-Cervical Radiculopathy is a medical conditiion in which a nerve or nerves in your neck become irritated or compressed.
+Cervical Radiculopathy is a medical condition in which a nerve or nerves in your neck become irritated or compressed.
 Also kinown as ” A Pinched Nerve”.

-The cervical spine is made up of bones, disc and nervess
+The cervical spine is made up of bones, discs, and nerves

-Common Cervical Radiculopathy symptoms include neck pain, arm pain, shoulder pain radiating down arm to fingers, numbness and tingling and weakness
+Common Cervical Radiculopathy symptoms include neck pain, arm pain, shoulder pain radiating down arm to fingers, numbness, tingling, and weakness

-Diagnosis requires history, physical examination and in most cases radiographic studies.
-MRI is preferred study of choice.
+Diagnosis requires history, physical examination, and in most cases radiographic studies.
+MRI is the preferred study of choice.

-PRP and Bone Marrow Concentrate injections allow patients to avoid the signficant complications of steroids and surgery.
+PRP and Bone Marrow Concentrate injections allow patients to avoid the significant complications of steroids and surgery.

-If you’re suffering from symptoms associated with shoulder pain radiating down arm to fingers, numbness, tingling or arm weakness , please make sure to consider Regenexx procedures for cervical conditions at Centeno-Schultz Clinic.
+If you’re suffering from symptoms associated with shoulder pain radiating down arm to fingers, numbness, tingling, or arm weakness, please make sure to consider Regenexx procedures for cervical conditions at Centeno-Schultz Clinic.
 You can schedule an evaluation in office or from the comfort of your home.
 Make the first move to recover from your injury or condition today!

 5.Brown BM, Schwartz RH, Frank E, Blank NK.
 Preoperative evaluation of cervical radiculopathy and myelopathy by surface-coil MR imaging.
 AJR Am J Roentgenol.
 1988 Dec;151(6):1205-12. doi: 10.2214/ajr.151.6.1205.
 PMID: 2847516.